Poetry Project: Public Access Poetry

-From 1977 until 1978, the New York public-access television show Public Access Poetry (PAP) showed readings at the project featuring poets such as Ted Berrigan, Ron Padgett, Eileen Myles, John Yau, Brad Gooch, Alice Notley, Jim Brodey, and more.
-On the show performers and poets gave half-hour readings.
+From 1977 until 1978, the New York City public-access television show Public Access Poetry (PAP) showed readings at the project featuring poets such as Ted Berrigan, Ron Padgett, Eileen Myles, John Yau, Brad Gooch, Alice Notley, Jim Brodey, and more.

+On the show, performers and poets gave half-hour readings.
 In 2011, after launching a successful Kickstarter campaign, The Poetry Project was able to restore, preserve and digitize all of the remaining film.
 In April 2011 with the Anthology Film Archives they presented screenings of highlights of the PAP films.